jborjon/jborjon.github.io/about-page-notes.md

 search: exclude
 ---

+# How You Can Leverage My Brain to... (maybe too pushy)

-"Go run your business while I take care of your copy."
+"Go run your business.
+I'll take care of your copy."

+Helped some 300 clients to improve their personal brand to advance their careers through writing.

+Jerusha's suggestions: let them know I have a wife and two children and run a business.